-Submission of all documents required to establish the diplomate is current with Continuous Certification (pledge, Chief of Staff questionnaire attesting to a pediatric practice and professionalism, CME documentation).
+Submission of all documents required for Continuous Certification (pledge, Chief of Staff questionnaire, CME documentation d.
+Additional case data submission may be required by the Credentials Committee upon request.

-Submission of a chronological case log consisting of a minimum of 65 consecutive, major pediatric surgical cases (age 21 and under) for which the applicant has been the responsible surgeon, c) Additional case data submission may be required by the Credentials Committee upon request.
+Submission of a chronological case log consisting of a minimum of 65 consecutive, major pediatric surgical cases (age 21 and under) for which the applicant has been the responsible surgeon, and a minimum of 85 total cases,

-- a) all cases must have occurred within an 12 month time period, with the oldest case no more than 18 months from the time of application, and - b) the case log submitted must represent all locations of the practice of the applicant at the time of submission, and
+- a. all cases must have occurred within an 12 month time period, with the oldest case no more than 18 months from the time of application, and - b. the case log submitted must represent all locations of the practice of the applicant at the time of submission, and - c. a count of the concurrent major adult operative cases over the same time period;